 - 1. Discuss the matter directly with the faculty or staff member involved. - 2.
 If there is not a satisfactory resolution, appeal to the appropriate department Chair/Director. - 3.
 If there is not a satisfactory resolution, appeal to the Associate Dean of the School, if applicable. - 4.
 If there is not a satisfactory resolution, appeal to the Dean of the BRCHS. - 5.
-If there is not satisfactory resolution, the College Dean will convene the appeals and grievance committee, and a hearing will be scheduled to take place within 30 business days (excluding university holidays, breaks, and unscheduled closures) from the time the committee is established. - a.
-The committee will have 5 days following the hearing to report the decision to the Provost for Academic Affairs.

-- b.
-The BRCHS appeals and grievance committee consists of a faculty member from each School in the BRCHS. - c.
-In addition to this standing committee the Dean of Students or designee and three students appointed by the Dean of the BRCHS will serve on the committee. - d.
-If a faculty member on the grievance committee is involved in the current grievance or sits within the department where the grievance is concerned, the BRCHS dean will appoint a replacement or determine if the existing committee membership has adequate representation. - e.
-The committee will report the final decision to the Provost for Academic Affairs. - f.
-Grievance must be filed within 30 days of the incident. - 6.
-The unresolved grievance must be submitted to the BRCHS Dean in writing. - 7.
+If there is not satisfactory resolution, the College Dean will convene the appeals and grievance committee, and a hearing will be scheduled to take place within 30 business days (excluding university holidays, breaks, and unscheduled closures) from the time the committee is established. - The committee will have 5 days following the hearing to report the decision to the Provost for Academic Affairs. - The BRCHS appeals and grievance committee consists of a faculty member from each School in the BRCHS. - In addition to this standing committee the Dean of Students or designee and three students appointed by the Dean of the BRCHS will serve on the committee. - If a faculty member on the grievance committee is involved in the current grievance or sits within the department where the grievance is concerned, the BRCHS dean will appoint a replacement or determine if the existing committee membership has adequate representation. - The committee will report the final decision to the Provost for Academic Affairs. - Grievance must be filed within 30 days of the incident. - The unresolved grievance must be submitted to the BRCHS Dean in writing. - 7.
 At any point in the process, including during a hearing, the parties involved may achieve a resolution and stop the grievance process.
 The written grievance must contain specific details.
 When appropriate, dates, times, witnesses and facts related to the complaint must be included.
 The written grievance must clearly state and document the evidence of unfair, arbitrary or unwarranted treatment. - 8.
 All relevant documents must be provided to the committee.
 The appointed designee will serve as chair.
-A BRCHS faculty member will serve as recorder and keep minutes of the proceeding. - 9.
-The time and date of the hearing shall be provided to each individual in writing at least 10 days prior to the meeting. - 10.
-Members of the committee must hold all proceeding information as confidential. - 11.
-Members of the committee will have 3 business days to review all documentation. - 12.
-A private hearing will be conducted. - 13.
-All involved parties will be allowed to attend all parts of the hearing. - 14.
-Both parties may have an advisor that is a member of the JU community attend at their own expense.
-The advisor must not be an attorney. - 15.
-Witnesses may be called for information or questions by the committee.
-Witnesses are only permitted to attend the part of the hearing in which they will be questioned. - 16.
-All documentation and minutes of the procedures will be retained by the BRCHS Dean. - 17.
-The hearing will be recorded, this recording is the property of the University. - a.
-Access to the recording can be obtained through contacting the Dean of the College within 5 days of the hearing.
-However, the recording must be viewed on campus within the 5-day window, and only by those who attended the original the hearing. - b.
-Those requesting to review the recording will not be allowed to take notes, take screenshots, record, or transcribe any section of the recording.
-Alternately, a summary document can be provided, upon request, to the original hearing participants within 7 days after the hearing proceedings. - c.
-Committee deliberations will not be recorded or be made available in summary or otherwise. - d.
-During deliberations committee members will be asked to cast an anonymous vote upholding or overturning the previous decision regarding the student complaint.
-The majority vote will serve as the final decision from the committee. - 18.
-All members of the committee are permitted to ask questions of both parties.
-The chair of the committee will determine procedural questions. - 19.
-A majority consensus of the committee towards a resolution will be provided to the initiating party, other involved parties and the Dean.
-The decision of the committee is final.
+A BRCHS faculty member will serve as recorder and keep minutes of the proceeding.